zeynep-okkiran/machine-learning-assignments/README.md

-# machine-learning-assignments
+# 📌 Machine Learning Assignments

-A repository for term assignments including Python, NumPy, and Multi-Layer Perceptron (MLP) implementations.
+Welcome to my Machine Learning portfolio.
+This repository contains a curated collection of term assignments and core machine learning implementations completed during the Spring 2026 academic term.